-ROOM INSPECTION FORM
+ROOM CHECK FORM

-When you arrived to move in, a Room Inspection form will be presented to you.
-It is your responsibility to check that this form is completed in full and signed before keys will be given.
-Submit any changes to the Student Housing office within 1 week of your arrival.
+When you arrived in Student Housing, a Room Check form was presented to you.
+It is your responsibility to check that form and remit any changes to the housing office within 48 hours of your arrival.
 This form will then remain in your file in the Student Housing office.
 At move out, this form will be used to determine changes in your units' condition beyond normal wear and tear, resulting in charges against your damage deposit.